spellshape/cli/docs/versioned_docs/version-v0.25.2/kb/07-frontend.md

 ---
-description: Details on the Vue frontend app created by Ignite CLI.
+description: Details on the Vue frontend app created by Spellshape CLI.
 sidebar_position: 7
 ---